 Make Private Mortgage Insurance a Thing of the Past

-At the point you find you have reached 20 percent equity, you can begin the process of canceling your Private Mortgage Insurance.
-You will need to contact your lender to let them know that you want to cancel PMI payments.
-The lending institution will ask for proof that your equity is at 20 percent or above.
-A state certified appraisal using the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) is the best proof there is � and your lender will probably require one before they'll cancel PMI.
+You can begin the process of canceling your PMI when you calculate that your equity has risen to 20%.
+Contact the mortgage lender to ask for cancellation of your Private Mortgage Insurance.
+Your lender will ask for proof that your equity is high enough.
+A state certified appraisal documented on the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) is the best proof there is � and most lenders require one before they agree to cancel PMI.

 Got a Question?